Generative AI Enabled Robust Sensor Placement in Cyber-Physical Power Systems: A Graph Diffusion Approach: Wireless Sensor Placement via Graph Diffusion Policy Optimization

 According to the system model defined in Section \ref{sec:model}, we formulate the robust sensor placement problem considering both the physical layer layout and the cyber layer links simultaneously.
 Specifically, we aim to optimize a robust sensor placement $\mathcal{S} = (\mathcal{V}_S, \mathcal{E}_S)$, where $\mathcal{V}_S\subseteq\mathcal{V}$ consists of nodes to place sensors, and $\mathcal{E}_S\subseteq\mathcal{E}_C$ indicates the activated links.
 The objective is to maximize the accuracy of anomaly detection and ensure the network's robustness.

 Specifically, the anomaly detection accuracy can be computed by the anomaly detection score $S_a$ in Eq. \eqref{eq:anomaly score}.
 According to the LNSPL model in Eq. \eqref{eq:lnspl}, the adjacency matrix $E_C$ is composed of the communication state $l_{i,j}$ in Eq. \eqref{eq:linkcons} to guarantee the quality of communication when transmitting operation and control information.
 Additionally, the path loss in Eq. \eqref{eq:lnspl} varies over time due to shadowing.
 We assess the effectiveness of sensor placement under diffusion communication conditions to ensure robustness across different shadowing scenarios.
 Moreover, via maximizing the lower bound, the Fiedler value $\lambda_2(\mathcal{L}_{\mathcal{S}})$, computed by Eq. \eqref{eq:fisher}, we can approximate the Cheeger constant $h(\mathcal{L}_{\mathcal{S}})$, thereby ensuring the robustness of the communication network.
 In summary, our goal is to maximize the robustness of the cyber layer while ensuring accurate and effective anomaly detection of CPPS.
-Such a robust sensor placement problem can be formulated as: